California Clásico: U.S. Open Cup

+Leagues Cup

 Winners

-Each season, a cup is awarded to the team that won the most points in the California Clasico during the regular season.
-Between 1996 and 1999, matches ending in draws were culminated in a penalty shootout with the winner of the shootout gaining one point while the losing team left with no points.
+Each season, a cup is awarded to the team that won the most points in the California Clasico during the MLS regular season.
+Between 1996 and 1999, matches ending in draws were culminated in a penalty shoot-out with the winner of the shootout gaining one point while the losing team left with no points.
 This system was abolished starting with the 2000 season; a draw awarded each team 1 point.

 Popular culture

 On October 13, 2013, the California Clasico was highlighted on the TV series, MLS Insider, explaining the history of the rivalry from the different perspectives of players such as Chris Wondolowski and Landon Donovan.